 -Seek a second opinion without fear of compromise to your care within or outside the organization.

-All Al Ahsa Hospital patients and their families have the following responsibilities:
+All Al Asha Hospital patients and their families have the following responsibilities:

 -Deal with hospital staff and other patients in a decent manner and respect their privacy.